What is permanent life insurance?

 Once you understand the differences you can choose between whole life insurance, universal life insurance or term-to-100 insurance.

 It can feel reassuring that permanent insurance is not limited to a specific period of time – or “term.”
 You keep paying and it keeps covering you in return until you die.
-Unlike this exercise in trust:

 It also has an automatic savings component.
 If you weren’t savvy with investing your money (who are we to judge!), permanent policies can guarantee you some growth on your excess savings.

-You can use the cash value to cover for any premium shortfalls if you are not able to temporarily make premium payments.
+You can use the cash value to cover any premium shortfalls if you are not able to temporarily make premium payments.

 With bigger gains, come higher costs.
 The major drawback of permanent insurance is that the premiums tend to be much higher than those of term insurance.
 It stands to reason: you’re exposing the insurer to more risk by asking them to insure you for an indefinite period of time including through your riskier years, from a health perspective.
 Once you start paying the high premiums of a permanent insurance policy, it doesn’t feel great to let it lapse.